Humberside Geologist no 18

 Emery and Mike Horne teaching adult education classes for the University of Hull

-until the closure of the department of LifeLong Learning in 2013?
-There seems to
+until the closure of the Centre for LifeLong Learning in 2013?
+There seems to a

 something in common with other scientific clubs?
 Here is the graph of the total